-Walk-Through / FAQ
+A Step-by-Step Walk-Through / FAQ

 Integrated Business Planning (IBP) based on Sales & Operations Planning (S&OP) creates a set of decision-making processes to balance demand and supply, to integrate financial planning and operational planning, and to link high-level strategic plans with day-to-day operations.

 - Why Do Companies Use S&OP to drive IBP?

 - What are the Benefits of Using S&OP?

 Why Do Companies Use S&OP to drive IBP?

 Many companies have difficulty establishing a valid game plan for sales, production, procurement, and inventory levels — and then tying them to day-to-day scheduling and execution.
 As a result, performance suffers, customer service is poor, production and procurement are inefficient, inventories are too high or too low, or all of the above.